Eating Healthy on Maui

 • Ginger and garlic are your best friends.
 They make everything taste better, and they’re incredibly good for you.
 If you’re in the habit of using fresh ginger, get some fresh turmeric and add it to your recipes.
 Incredible anti-cancerous properties.

 • Drink more water than you normally do.
 And by NO MEANS should you drink soft drinks.
 Soda is evil.

 A few examples of our meals on Maui:

 • Plain organic yogurt with fresh fruit and berries or a touch of honey.
 The flavored kinds of yogurt have tons of sugar. fruit is best.
 Get the whole fat kind.
 Stay away from skim or nonfat.
 Also, try goat milk yogurt.
-If you can handle the funky taste, it's way better for you.
-Keep in mind, though it's hard to find raw milk, having non-pasteurized, non-homogenized raw milk is best.
+If you can handle the funky taste, it’s way better for you.
+Keep in mind, that though it’s hard to find raw milk, having non-pasteurized, non-homogenized raw milk is best.

 • Organic oatmeal with some honey or maple syrup or berries/fruit.